Michael Lavalette: Political activism

 Lavalette originally joined his local Labour Party in North Ayrshire at the age of 16 in 1979, but by January 1981 he had left to join the SWP.
 In the early 1990s he moved to Preston for work and became politically active in the local labour movement.

 In Preston he was the co-ordinator of the local Stop the War Coalition.

-He has been invovled in solidarity with the Palestinian liberation struggle, including a campaign to twin Glasgow University with Beir Zeit University in 1982.
+He has been involved in solidarity with Palestinian liberation, including a campaign to twin Glasgow University with Birzeit University, a West Bank university, in 1982.
 In 2003, as a councillor, he led a campaign to twin Preston with Nablus.
 In 2004 he led a delegation of 34 people from Preston to the West Bank, where the group were the last ever international group to meet President Yasser Arafat.

 He was first elected to Preston council as a Socialist Alliance candidate shortly after the Iraq War began in 2003.
 In 2007, he was re-elected, this time standing for the Respect Party.
 In the Respect split in 2007 he remained loyal to the SWP and broke with George Galloway.
 In 2007, he was part of a campaign against academy schools in Preston.
 In December 2010, Lavalette proposed a motion to Preston City Council calling for opposition to cuts, job losses and privatisations.
 The motion had the backing of the local trades council and of Preston Against Cuts.
 Five Labour councillors had voted and spoken in favour of this motion at these meetings.
 Socialist Worker reported that when it came to the full council meeting however, all the Labour councillors voted against this motion, and for an amendment supporting 'fairer' cuts backed by the Liberals and Tories.

-He held his seat until May 2011, in which he stood for "Preston Independent Socialists Against The Cuts", losing the seat to Labour.
+He held his seat until May 2011, in which he stood for Preston Independent Socialists Against the Cuts, losing the seat to Labour.
 He was re-elected in 2012 as an independent socialist, backed by the SWP.

 In March 2018 he left the SWP and joined the revolutionary socialist organisation Counterfire.

-He was active in opposition to Israel's actions in the 2023 Israel-Hamas war.
+He was active in opposition to Israel's actions in the Gaza war.